 Web Design Ideas | SEO Articles and Information Blog

-9Dotstrategies is a Digital Marketing, Outsourcing and SEO Company that also offers Website Content Writing and Graphic Designing Works.
+9Dotstrategies is a Digital Marketing, Web Development and SEO Company in the Philippines that also offers Website Content Writing and Graphic Designing Works.

 There has been cases where, even after publishing an article to your own blog/site first, subsequent publication on article directories have actually pushed the original blog post as duplicate content, especially if the original site or blog is relatively new or without much back links.
 On the other hand, articles on articles directories are frequently stolen, sometimes it is just not worth it to have your content stolen and copied over and over again on the Internet just for the benefit of a single back link.

 If one is to go with article directory submission, the best would be at least to make a 30% modification on the original content to avoid duplicate content issues.

 I've done well with article directory submissions in the past.
 There is value there.Still articles have their strong points too.
 With the main articles directories, your articles may be picked up by hundreds of publishers, so instead of having one IBL per post per service you might get a lot more IBLs.
 I know that with the blog you have subscribers but still ...